 Willow Bark: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Willow bark, which is made from the bark of different willow tree species (Salix spp.), has long been used in traditional medicine.
-Willow bark has been used therapeutically since ancient civilizations like the Egyptians and Greeks first used it for its analgesic and anti-inflammatory effects.
+Willow bark has been used therapeutically since ancient civilizations like the Egyptians and first used it for its analgesic and anti-inflammatory effects.
 Salicin, the main active ingredient in willow bark, is converted into salicylic acid when consumed.
 With regard to the appropriate use of this natural supplement, this article aims to present a thorough analysis of its nature, health advantages, recommended dosage, side effects, potential drug interactions, and other relevant information.

 You May Also Like: